-This Consultation Report (Report) explores these developments and challenges and seeks to better understand the implications of the increasingly important role of ESG ratings and data products for financial markets.
-It does so by identifying potential areas for improvement within this part of the sustainable finance ecosystem, which in turn form the basis for a series of proposed recommendations for securities markets regulators as well as ESG ratings and data products providers, users of ESG ratings and data products and the companies that are the subject of these ratings or data products.
-ESG ratings and data products providers are treated the same in this Report for efficiency.
-However, not everything stated to apply to ESG rating providers may apply to ESG data products providers, and vice versa, and commenters are encouraged to provide feedback on specific areas where distinctions may be appropriate.
+IOSCO issued a Consultation Report on 26 July 2021 which explored these developments and challenges and sought to better understand the implications of the increasingly important role of ESG ratings and data products for financial markets.2 It did so by identifying potential areas for improvement within this part of the sustainable finance ecosystem, which in turn form the basis for a series of proposed recommendations for securities markets regulators as well as ESG ratings and data products providers, users of ESG ratings and data products and the companies that are the subject of these ratings or data products.
+ESG ratings and data products providers are broadly treated the same in this Report for efficiency.
+However, not everything stated to apply to ESG ratings providers may apply to ESG data products providers, and vice versa.

-The term ESG ratings and data products providers, as used in this report, covers providers who offer ESG ratings and/or ESG data products.
+1 The term ESG ratings and data products providers, as used in this report, covers providers who offer ESG ratings and/or ESG data products.
 Where there is a need to single out ESG data products providers who do not provide ESG ratings, the term ESG data products providers is used.